 For the money, this is an absolute stinking bit of kit, it really looks the part and has a nice feel about it.
 My only complaint is the PSU fan is quite loud, this can be addressed of course.
 The remote is a little cheap feeling, but works well with XBMC live once installed, it can also power the unit on from switched off, which is unusual as most need to have the O/S running before they do anything.
 Despite what the spec sheet says you can fit a 120mm fan behind an m-ATX motherboard if the board isn't too long (front to back) I used an Asus P5G41T-M LX in case you'd like to compare board sizes.

-Reviewed by Lee Bracewell
+By Lee Bracewell

 Cracking little case.
 Desperately needs a higher-rated PSU, at least 400W.
 Novatech sticker can be removed with a retractable utility knife slid down the back, doesn't damage the case finish.
 All in all, a fantastic case for not much money!